awslabs/amazon-kinesis-connector-flink/README.md

 ## Support

-We will support this connector until end of Q1 2021.
+We will support this connector until end of Q1 2021, or while KDA does not support an official EFO connector, whichever is later.
 Beyond this, we will not maintain patching or security for this repo.
 The Apache Flink Kinesis connector should be used in preference of this library once KDA supports an EFO enabled version.